MdEhsanulHaqueKanan/house-plant-species-identifier-machine-learning-flask-app/README.md

 *   **Model**: `EfficientNet-B0`
 *   **Framework**: PyTorch
-*   **Pre-training**: The model was fine-tuned on a diverse dataset of house plant images.
+*   **Training**: The model was custom-trained on a diverse dataset of house plant images.
 The weights used in this application (`house_plant_classifier_v1.pth`) are the result of this training process.
 *   **Classes**: The model is capable of identifying **47 different species** of common house plants.
 See `class_names.txt` for the full list.

 ---

 ## Results 📈

 Our machine learning model was trained to identify various house plant species.
-The complete training and evaluation process is documented in the [Kaggle Notebook](https://github.com/MdEhsanulHaqueKanan/house-plant-species-identifier-machine-learning-flask-app/blob/main/notebook/house-plant-identification.ipynb).
+The complete training and evaluation process is documented in the [Kagle Notebook](./notebook/house-plant-identification.ipynb).

 ### Summary of Model Performance